 There is a lot of confusion around what is the difference between a solar flare and an emp.
 The solar flare and the coronal mass ejection which causes the actual EMP go hand in hand, the solar flare is the first emission from the sun which will impact the planet faster than the coronal mass ejection as the coronal mass ejection travels slower than the solar flare which travels at the speed of light.

-The solar flares which actually cause the aurora borealis impact especially airlines and other kinds of communication and navigation systems.
+The solar flares actually cause the aurora borealis, it impacts especially airlines and other kinds of communication and navigation systems.
 On the other hand, the coronal mass ejections which cause the emp will affect every electronic device causing massive damage.
 If you are worried about civil unrest due to a solar flare then check out my recent article How to bury money ( In 7 Easy Steps ).